 The High-Low Index is a breadth indicator based on new highs and new lows made on Nyse.
 New high refers to the number of stocks reaching a new 52-week high.
 New low refers to the number of stocks reaching a new 52-week low.
-The index is calculated by dividing the number of new highs by the number of new highs plus new lows.
-This ratio shows new highs relative to the total (new highs plus new lows).
+The index is calculated by dividing the number of new highs and the new lows by the number of total issues (new highs, new lows and unchanged issues).
+Both ratios are additionally smoothed by an exponentially moving average.
 The High-Low Index is a measure of underlying strength or weakness of the S&P 500.

 Bullish: New highs above new lows

 Bearish: New highs below new lows